SimDeveloper-cripto/c_tcp_server_socket/README.md

 This is an implementation of a tcp server socket, all written in C language.

+## About folders

+/bin contains the executable file.
+/lib contains all header files.
+/src contains all source files.

 ## How to test the server

 ### Compiling the code